alexalfele/alexalfele.github.io/README.md

             <span class="price">$8.99</span>
             <h2>Khaana's Signature Mac and Cheese</h2>
             <p>
-                More than just a side, this is a creamy, cheesy masterpiece.
+                This is a creamy, cheesy, delicious work of art.
 Made with five different kinds of cheese, butter, and a hint of smoked paprika, it's baked until the top is golden-brown and bubbling.
-This dish is the ultimate comfort food complement to our rich ribs.
+This dish is the ultimate complement to our rich ribs.
             </p>
             <ol>
                 <li>Freshly cooked elbow macaroni</li>